This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 Jet lag is a circadian rhythm sleep-wake disorder that occurs when your twenty four hour internal body clock does not match the local day-night cycle.Somniphobia describes an actual fear of sleep itself, driven by the pervasive sense of vulnerability to nightmares or unpleasant mental disturbances during a period of sleep.How would you describe any disruption to your sleep preparations as a result of a misaligned body clock or pre-sleep anxiety?

-Sleep is a critical component of mental and physical health and disruption can create a self-perpetuating cycle where negative thoughts, emotions, and actions reinforce each other, leading to a worsening state of mental and physical wellbeing.
+Sleep is a critical component of mental and physical health.
+The disruption caused by a post-traumatic psychological injury can create a self-perpetuating cycle where negative thoughts, emotions, and actions reinforce each other, leading to a worsening state of mental and physical wellbeing.

 PTSD-related insomnia can surface through- distressing dreams, nightmares or night terrors